vocaltractlab/headpositiondoc/source/protocol.rst

 This landmark is placed at the most anterior point of the nasal spine.

 .. figure:: docs/ANS.JPG
 	:scale: 50%
+	:alt: alternate text
+	:figclass: align-center

-     :alt: This figure provides visual example of the placement of the ANS landmark.
+	This figure provides visual example of the placement of the ANS landmark.

 2. Posterior Nasal Spine (PNS)